lepture/mistune/docs/mathplugin.rst

 Using MathJax with the mathexpr plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In contrast to KaTeX, MathJax is more of a greedy math processor as it assumes you want all of the math in a webpage automatically renders and it will attempt to do so.
 In many instances, if you generate html with mistune and the math plugin, simply including the MathJax javscript library will automatically find and resolve your math.
-There are many customizations available in the `MathJax (link) <https://docs.mathjax.org/>` if you have specific math dialects or additional customization needs.
+There are many customizations available in the `MathJax <https://docs.mathjax.org/>` if you have specific math dialects or additional customization needs.

 If you do want to limit the MathJax to only look inside the generated "mathexpr" blocks, here are two ways to do it.